ytakzk/Fusuma/README.md

   print("Called just after FusumaViewController is dismissed.")
 }

+func fusumaVideoCompleted(withFileURL fileURL: NSURL) {

+  print("Called just after a video has been selected.")
+}

 // When camera roll is not authorized, this method is called. func fusumaCameraRollUnauthorized() {